-(This is a guest article by Lewis Bennett*)
+(This is an article by Lewis Bennett*)

 Wikipedia defines frugality as, “the acquiring of and resourceful use of economic goods and services in order to achieve lasting and more fulfilling goals.”
 A lot of people would use the word “cheap” but don’t say that about anyone on this list of some of the world’s wealthiest people because they also happen to be some of the most frugal.

 - Despite having a net worth of $62 billion and being the world’s richest man, famously frugal investor Warren Buffett still lives in the same home he bought for nearly $31,500 some 50 years ago.

 - John Caudwell used to ride his bike 14 miles to work everyday and cut his own hair because he didn’t want to be bothered going to the barber despite having amassed a fortune of over $2.2 billion.
 Caudwell also purchased all of his clothing off the rack at British retailer Marks & Spencer.

 - Jim Walton, member of America’s richest family and Wal-Mart scion, reportedly drives a 14-year-old Dodge Dakota despite having a net worth of $16.4 billion.

 - Retail Tycoon Frederik Meijer, worth $2 billion is known to drive cars with very high MPG and prefers to only stay in budget motels.

 - Gene Burd, a 76-year-old journalism professor at the University of Texas has donated over a million dollars to financial foundations but walks 6 miles to work everyday, lives in a very tiny apartment, picks up pennies on the ground, and wears shoes that he found in the trash.